 - Achievements and badges.
 Let’s face it: we’re all secret hoarders.
 If there is a predefined set of locked achievements for a course, everyone’s obsessive hoarder inside them won’t be satisfied until they’re all unlocked.

 - Ranks.
 This method is very commonly used in video games and forums; the user starts as an “apprentice” and ends up a “grand master”, and each rank in between has a set of tasks that must be completed in order to progress.
-This gives the learner a virtual persona they can see improving over time, providing instant gratification for their actions.
+This gives the learner a virtual persona they can see improvement over time, providing instant gratification for their actions.

 Repetition is something we would all like to avoid when picking up a new skill.
 While some seem uncannily able to see something done once and then have the capability to repeat the same process flawlessly, the vast majority of us need some kind of repetition in order to embed information into our brains at a more instinctual level.
 And as we all know, as necessary as repetition is for learning, the obvious problem is that it can be very dull.
 If something is repeated to the learner too many times, they feel patronised, spoon fed and, most of all, bored.
-None of these negative reactions provide any particular assurance that the learner has actually retained any knowledge, let alone changed his or her behaviour.
+None of these negative reactions provides any particular assurance that the learner has actually retained any knowledge, let alone changed his or her behaviour.

 Adding gamified elements can help to liven up a repetitive subject.
 It could be some sort of memory game where the learner has to remember and relay a certain order of tasks, with the game restarting each time the wrong order is selected.
 Or maybe a frustratingly gratifying minigame in which the learner has to quickly respond to instructions.
 Games have taught us that, actually, frustration does not have to be a bad thing and is enjoyable to a certain degree.
 Take the recent hit mobile app Flappy Bird, arguably the most frustrating experience available – yet it has over 100 million downloads!